-We say that \emph{$\phi$ is $I$-stable in $T$} if any of these equivalent conditions hold.
+We say that \emph{$\phi$ is $I$-stable in $T$} if any of these equivalent conditions holds.

 In \cite{approxeq}, Hrushovski considers the Fubini product $I \otimes J$ of invariant ideals, and shows that it behaves particularly well in the $\bigvee$-definable case.
-We extend these results and combine them with the preceding theorem to obtain a good notion of global stability modulo a $\bigvee$-definable ideal schema $I$:
+We extend these results and combine them with the preceding theorem to obtain a good notion of global stability modulo a schema of $\bigvee$-definable ideals:

 \begin{theorem} The following are equivalent: \begin{enumerate}[a.] \item Every partitioned formula $\phi = \phi(x,y)$ is $I^{\otimes l(x)}$-stable. \item Every partitioned formula $\phi = \phi(x,y)$ with $l(x) = 1$ is $I$-stable. \item For every $\lambda = \lambda^{|T|}$, $\M \models T$, and $A \subset M$, if $|A| \leq \lambda$ then $\left|S^I_1(A,\M)\right| \leq \lambda$. \item For every $\lambda = \lambda^{|T|}$, $\M \models T$, $A \subset M$, and $n \in \omega \setminus\left\{0\right\}$, if $|A| \leq \lambda$, then $\left|S^I_n(A,\M)\right|\leq\lambda$. \end{enumerate} \end{theorem}